kcui1995/pyPCEnT/README.md

 ```

 ## Citation
-If you find this code helpful, please cite the following paper:
+If you used this code for your research, please cite the following paper:
 1. Cui, K.; Hammes-Schiffer, S.; Theory for Proton-Coupled Energy Transfer, *J. Chem.
 Phys.* **2024**, *161*, 034113.
 [DOI:10.1063/5.0217546](https://doi.org/10.1063/5.0217546)